siqim/End-to-end-Neural-Autonomous-Driving-in-Grand-Theft-Auto-V/README.md

 https://www.youtube.com/watch?v=Gx3c5OmkyyE).
 The resulting model can drive decently in GAT V after training 20 hrs with 30 gigabytes data on a GTX 1060!

 # Reference
-If you find this repo useful, please cite us:
+If you find this repo useful, please star us or cite us. :)
 ```
 @software{Miao_End-to-end-Neural-Autonomous-Driving-in-Grand-Theft-Auto-V_2019,
 author = {Miao, Siqi},